Lots of Pots

 In the springtime, gardening supplies branch out to help fill the spaces reserved for seasonal.
 It was in one of those places that these attractive faux stone mini planters were found.

 The taller ones are 6″ high and the rectangular ones are 6 ½” long at their widest point by 3 and ¾” high.
 They come in a variety of styles and are perfect for adding a bit of oomph to a garden corner.

 Because of their diminutive size, you can continue to enjoy these planters indoors when Jack Frost threatens.

-These little clay pots were two for a dollar and could be just the hit of summery color an outdoor room needs.
+These little clay pots were two for a dollar and could be just the hit of summery color an indoor room needs.
 Cheer up your favorite houseplants by giving them a new home for the season or simply stack three of these fun pots together and display them in an otherwise drab corner indoors.